 Who will be at a meeting?

-Each CHSWG usually includes representatives from health (like audiologists and paediatricians), newborn hearing screening programme staff, teachers of the deaf, speech and language therapists, social workers, local charities and regional directors from the National Deaf Children’s Society.
+Each CHSWG usually includes representatives from health (like audiologists and paediatricians), newborn hearing screening programme staff, teachers of the deaf, speech and language therapists, social workers, local charities and representatives from the National Deaf Children’s Society.

 Why should I get involved?

 CHSWGs operate across England, Scotland and Wales, and usually meet three or four times a year.
 We are anticipating new CHSWGs starting up in Northern Ireland soon.
 Being a parent representative on a CHSWG means that you can use your first-hand experiences and unique overview of services to help shape the support for deaf children and their families in your area.
 It's really important that parents get involved so that services understand what the needs of deaf children and young people in their area are.

-You can find out more about joining your local CHSWG by contacting our helpline, where they can link you with our Regional Director Team.
+You can find out more about joining your local CHSWG by contacting our helpline, where they can link you with our local engagement team.

 The National Deaf Children's Society also has Parents as Partners workshops that can support new and existing parent representatives to feel they are getting the most from their role, and to meet other parents.
 Contact our Freephone Helpline for information.

 If you are already attending meetings and would like to link with other parent representatives via social media, then there is a dedicated Facebook page run by parents that you can ask to join.